timebertt/masters-thesis-controller-sharding/content/20-fundamentals.md

 As controllers are an essential part of Kubernetes, the load is quantified in a subset of the scaling dimensions of Kubernetes itself.
 For a given controller setup, the load has two dimensions:

-1. The number of API objects that the controller watches and reconciles.
+1. \dimn{count}The number of API objects that the controller watches and reconciles.
-2. The churn rate of API objects, i.e., the rate of object creations, updates, and deletions.
+2. \dimn{churn}The churn rate of API objects, i.e., the rate of object creations, updates, and deletions.

 Next, the key SLIs and corresponding SLOs of a controller setup need to be specified.
 As a prerequisite for these performance indicators to be meaningful, the official Kubernetes SLOs need to be satisfied by the cluster that the controllers are running on.